 11 Different Types of Docile Chicken Breeds

-With so many chicken breeds out there, how do you know which one best suits your needs?
+With so many chicken breeds, how do you know which one best suits your needs?

 If you’re looking for a docile breed that lays eggs regularly, here are some of the most popular docile chicken breeds on the market today.